AdamPumphrey/PowerShell/CreateADUser/README.md

     1. If the generated username already exists, the user is prompted to manually enter a username
 7. User is prompted to enter and confirm a password for the new user
 8. The new user is created in AD, and its information is displayed
+    1. Note that an exception will show if a Manager for the user is not present
 9. User is prompted to confirm the new user's information.
 If no (n), `EditADUser` is executed for the new user (see the section for `EditADUser.ps1`)
 10. User is prompted to create another user
     1. If yes (y), process repeates at step 3